Ascension Via Christi St. Francis

 Wichita, KS 67214

-You are invited to explore the anesthesiology residency program in Wichita.
+So I continue to invite you to explore the anesthesiology residency program in Wichita.
 Our fully-accredited program provides comprehensive clinical training in all facets of anesthesiology except liver transplantation.
 Entry into the program is via ERAS and NRMP and generally only at the PGY-1 level.
-Though we intentionally do not offer fellowship training so that our residents have access to the best cases, a significant number of our graduates continue their education at top notch fellowship programs, including Massachusetts General Hospital, Stanford University, the University of Pittsburgh, the University of Cincinnati, and Mayo Clinic, among others.
+We intentionally do not offer fellowship training so that our residents will have access to the best cases.
+A significant number of our graduates do continue their education at top notch fellowship programs, including Massachusetts General Hospital, Stanford University, the University of Pittsburgh, the University of Cincinnati, the University of Nebraska, the University of Arkansas and Mayo Clinic, among others.
 The opportunities for our graduates are virtually unlimited, although about half do choose to stay in Wichita and many others leave only to come back again to Wichita, the city you'll grow to appreciate.

 -Robert McKay, M.D.